Double Counter Docs

 Configuring Double Counter to work alongside Discord's Onboarding is possible, but will require some tinkering with permissions to ensure users are verified prior to getting access to your server.

-If your server has used the Unverified role in the past, you are required to disable that in the Dashboard prior to setting up Onboarding with Double Counter.
+If your server has used the in the past, you are required to disable that in the prior to setting up Onboarding with Double Counter.
 During Onboarding, the user will have to pick up a role acting similar to the Unverified role, however it will not be removed after verification completes.

 It is highly recommnded to set the bot to "Interactive" mode now, as it will be required when the setup is completed.